HenintsoaHARINORO/Algorithms_Python/Binary_Heap_Implementation.md

  In order to keep the heap structure,we need to re arrange the heap.
  ##The parent element must be the minimum items
- So we need to compare and swap some items if it is necessary
+ So we need to compare and swap some items if it is necessary The minimum value in a tree must be the root of the tree